IsiahSlater/React-portfolio/README.md

-# Portfolio Website
+# React Portfolio Website
-This repository is the code for my portfolio website.
-I am on progress to continue this project once again to establish a web presence for myself
+This is my first attempt at learning and utilizing React + Vite on a website.
+I do not plan on having this replace my current portfolio website, as this is my first attempt.
+However, as I build more websites, I am planning on building myself a true portfolio website in the near future

+This repo is published via netlify over [here](https://main--react-portfolio-poss.netlify.app/)!